Miss Illinois

 The Miss Illinois is a pageant program affiliated with Miss America, which is competition for women models representing the state of Illinois.

 The first "Miss Illinois" sent to the national pageant was Lois Delander who subsequently won the Miss America title.
 Including Delander, five Miss Illinois representatives have won the Miss America title.

-Monica Nia Jones of Chicago was crowned Miss Illinois 2022 on June 11, 2022 at Marion Cultural Arts & Civic Center in Marion.
-She represented Illinois and competed for the title of Miss America 2023 at the Mohegan Sun in Uncasville, Connecticut in December 2022 where she was in the Top 11 and the People's Choice winner.
+Breana Bagley was crowned Miss Illinois 2024 on June 15, 2024, at the Marion Cultural Arts & Civic Center in Marion.
+She will represent Illinois and compete for the title of Miss America 2025.

 Results summary

 The following is a visual summary of the past results of Miss Illinois titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.

 Awards received by contestants competing as Miss Chicago at the national pageant are denoted with a "*".